 EPA finalizes action on new and revised aquatic life criteria for toxics in Oregon's water quality standards, January 2013

-EPA Region 10 has finalized its action on the new and revised aquatic life criteria for toxic pollutants submitted by Oregon in July 2004, as amended by its April 2007 and August 2011 submissions.
+We have finalized our action on the new and revised aquatic life criteria for toxic pollutants submitted by Oregon in July 2004, as amended by its April 2007 and August 2011 submissions.

 EPA approves revisions to the human health criteria for toxics in Oregon's water quality standards, October 2011

 We have approved Oregon’s revised water quality standards for toxic pollutants based on a fish consumption rate of 175 grams/day.
 Oregon will now use these new water quality standards when it regulates activities under the Clean Water Act.
 The new standards will ensure healthier fish with fewer contaminants and cleaner drinking water for all Oregonians.

 The revised toxics criteria are intended to be protective of all Oregonians, particularly those for whom fish is a significant portion of a regular diet.
 These populations include fishermen, tribes and coastal communities.